daytonaio/content/README.md

 2. Fork the repository and create a new branch for your content.
 3. Write your article or guide following the provided templates and guidelines.
 4. Submit a pull request for review.
-5. In the event that multiple PRs are made from different people, we will generally accept those with the clearest writing.
+5. If multiple PRs are submitted by different individuals, we will typically prioritize those that demonstrate the clearest and most well-crafted writing.

 ### Editing Process
 - If the PR meets our standards, the issue will be assigned, and the editing process will commence.